technobly/VEXTREME/README.md

 If you build one of these, be sure to send me a message with your build pics showing your working VEXTREME multicart!
 Or better yet, check out the [hall of fame format here](hall-of-fame/) and submit a PR (please and thank you!)

+Credits
+===

+Everyone who has contributed to this project, with a short summary of their contributions can be found here [CREDITS](CREDITS.md)

 LICENSE
 ===